 Clinically Vulnerable and Very Vulnerable people If you fall into the clinically vulnerable or very vulnerable category, or live with someone who does, we will need to have a chat to assess whether the benefits of you coming for treatment outweighs any risks to you getting to me for treatment and being in the treatment space.
 I have put in significant enhanced hygiene measures to ensure the risk of disease transmission is as low as I can make it, but it is not possible to fully eliminate the risk while the virus is still in the population.

 More time between appointments Anyone who comes to me for treatment will already know that I keep my clinic clean and tidy, however, I will be extra vigilant now.
-I'll allow 30 minutes between appointments to allow time to air the rooms and do a thorough clean of the rooms between patients.
-I'll also wipe down door handles and anythings anyone has touched in my clinic rooms and check the loo's.
-It also means there won't be any chance of overlap to reduce the number of people in the building at any one time, however there are other people using the building, so please adhere to social distances where possible..
+I allow longer spaces between appointments to allow time to air the rooms and do a thorough clean of the rooms between patients.
+I also wipe down door handles and anythings anyone has touched in my clinic rooms and check the loo's.
+As there is longer time between appointments, there won't be overlap between my patients to reduce the number of people in the building at any one time, however there are other people using the building, so please adhere to social distances where possible..

 Wait in your car/Text on arrival To further reduce the risk of transmission, I'll ask you not to come into the building until it is time for your appointment.
 Because I will have longer between patients, I won't run late (as I have occasionally be known to in the past), so there is no need for you to wait in the the waiting room.
 If you arrive early, please wait outside and text me or call me to let me know you have arrived.
 If you have any issues with mobile phone signal or don't have a mobile phone, I'll pop out to get you at your appointment time.